sa6mwa/krypto431/README.md

 ## Alternate character table

 ```
-0123456789!+,-./=?Z@ ÅÄÖX[cl][change-to-key-that-follows]

 0123456789ÅÄÖÆØ.Q?Z+/=,[cl][change-key][change-table]
 ABCDEFGHIJKLMNOPQRSTUVWX   Y           Z
 Z = Change to primary character table

-When in the primary character table you decipher the following...
-0, 0, 26
-...it means that the next 5 characters indicate which key to change to.
-This
-is useful if the message is longer than the length of a single key and makes it
-possible to send a long message as a single message without needing to fragment
-it into multiple message parts.

-If you decipher 0, 0, 25 it's like pushing the CapsLock key, you indicate that
-you want to switch the case from upper to lower and vice versa.
-It also means
-to switch back to the primary character table (no need to add two zeroes as you
-would do otherwise to switch back from the alternate to the primary character
-table).
 ```

-## Caveats - logic needed

 ```
-ENCRYPTION

- plaintext: XYZ ABC = 24, 25, 26, 0, 1, 2, 3
-       key: ZZZZZZZ = 26, 26, 26, 26, 26, 26, 26
-       sum:           50, 51, 52, 26, 27, 28, 29
-modulo26+1: YZAABCD = 25, 26, 1, 1, 2, 3, 4

-DECRYPTION

-ciphertext: YZAABCD = 25, 26, 1, 1, 2, 3, 4
-       key: ZZZZZZZ = 26, 26, 26, 26, 26, 26, 26
-  subtract:           -1, 0, -25, -25, -24, -23, -22
-modulo26-1: XY  ABC
-deciphered: XY  ABC

-SOLUTION

-ENCRYPTION

- plaintext: XYZ ABC = 24, 25, 26, 0, 1, 2, 3
-       key: ZZZZZZZ = 26, 26, 26, 26, 26, 26, 26
-       sum:           50, 51, 52, 26, 27, 28, 29
-modulo26+1: YZAABCD = 25, 26, 1, 1, 2, 3, 4

-ABC DEF
-ABCZZDEF

 NEW IDEA = TRUE MODULO 26, 0 to 25

 rule = Z is only to switch between tables, can not be used in either table.